Zireael07/awesome-tabletop-rpgs/readme.md

 - [Fortune System](https://web.archive.org/web/20141014085941/http://www.funhavergames.com/fsrd/) - (archived page) a 2d6 system with wagers (CC)
 - [GUMSHOE](https://site.pelgranepress.com/index.php/the-gumshoe-system-reference-document/) - the system powering d100 CoC (OGL)
 - [Iridium System](https://www.drivethrurpg.com/product_info.php?products_id=29076) - an awesome system that has a Core Reference (OGL)
+- [Mark of the Odd](https://drive.google.com/drive/folders/1C3PgdyvIFf0YdDl-cXpsM_Fr_Vivw5Yj) - an SRD for the core system behind Into the Odd (the system itself also has a free edition)
 - [Runic SRD](https://www.darkshire.net/jhkim/rpg/srd/srd_runic/index.html) - looks to be an SRD of a Runequest adaptation (OGL)
 - [D100II SRD](https://www.darkshire.net/jhkim/rpg/srd/srd_d100ii/D100II_SRD_1.pdf) - another Runequest-like SRD (OGL)
 - [WaRP](http://www.atlas-games.com/pdf_storage/WaRPSystemPackage.zip) - the system used in Over the Edge (OGL)
+- [WOIN](https://sites.google.com/site/woinrrd/home) - a dice pool based game where the size of the pool is determined by several factors; has optional rules converting to other resolution systems (OGL)
 - [vsM Engine](https://www.dropbox.com/s/2bj4ysgrmen8csh/vsMEngine.zip?dl=0) - if you played vs Monsters, vs Outlaws or any other in the series, this is the basic SRD. all original sites are down so the link is to somebody's copy on Dropbox (OGL)
 - [Year Zero Engine](http://frank-mitchell.com/rpg/year-zero-engine-ogl/) - an SRD for YZE (OGL)